 Tutorial To Root Samsung Galaxy S Duos 2 GT-S7582:

 Step 1: To get started, download iRoot (formerly vRoot) and install the application in your computer.
 Once done, launch iRoot in your PC.

 Step 2: Now, connect your smartphone to the computer using the original USB data cable.
 If you have installed the USB drivers of your device in the computer properly, then iRoot will identify your device.

 Step 3: Next, click on the green “Root” button to begin the rooting process.
-Once the rooting process gets completed, your device will automatically reboots.
+Once the rooting process gets completed, your device will automatically reboot.

-Step 3: Now, click on “Complete” button and unplug your smartphone.
+Step 3: Now, click on the “Complete” button and unplug your smartphone.

 If you encounter any issues while following this rooting procedure, do let me know via comments.